dennj75/bitcoin-expense-tracker/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- CoinGecko API for BTC price data
-- Flask framework
-- The Bitcoin community

-## 📧 Contact

-Building in public - follow the journey!

----
+### Development Guidelines

+Always use parameterized SQL queries to prevent SQL injection.
+ Always check current_user.id for data modification operations.
+ Add tests for new features.

+## ⚠️ Disclaimer and Security

-**Note**: This is an early-stage project.
+This is an early-stage project built for learning purposes.
 Use at your own risk.

+## ⚠️ Backup:

-Always backup your `transazioni.db` file regularly.
+Always backup your transazioni.db and database.db files regularly.
+ 🔒 Nostr Keys: Never share your Nostr private keys (NSEC).
+ ⚙️ Production: For production deployment, use a strong app.secret_key, enable HTTPS, and consider using a WSGI server (e.g., Gunicorn/uWSGI).
+ 📬 Contact & SupportIssues: GitHub IssuesDiscussions: GitHub

+Discussions Building in public 🚀 | Stay humble, stack sats ⚡